Asmodai/gohacks/.github/ISSUE_TEMPLATE/bug_report.md

 * [ ] Put an X between the brackets on this line if and only if you have done all of the following:
     * Reproduced the problem.
-    * Ran verbuild with `-V -D 9` to ensure it's not a user issue.
     * Checked that your issue isn't already filed.

 ### Description